Car Collector International

 Strong HoldHorizon: 10+ years

 Three factors underwrite the Urraco investment case.
-First, finite supply against a full-model-run production of just 791 cars across the 1972–1979 window, with an even smaller matching-numbers P300 DOHC survivor pool against the ~205-car factory-reconciled figure and a further-narrower US-market P111 pool against the 21-car factory figure.
+First, finite supply against a full-model-run production of just 791 cars across the 1972–1979 window, with an even smaller matching-numbers P300 DOHC survivor pool against the ~205-car approximate figure and a further-narrower US-market P111 pool against the 21-car factory figure.
 Second, the Urraco is structurally repriced by the market's rediscovery of Gandini's 1970s design portfolio (Countach, Miura, Stratos, Urraco) and by continued escalation in the surrounding 1970s mid-engined Italian supercar market (Ferrari 308 / GT4, Maserati Merak, De Tomaso Pantera).
 Third, the Urraco is the founding chassis of the Sant'Agata V8 line — the Silhouette (1976–1979) and Jalpa (1981–1988) are direct derivatives — which gives the model a distinct marque-heritage position that the market has only partially priced in.
 Best hold: a matching-numbers P300 DOHC in a documented factory colour with a marque-registry entry, Polo Storico heritage confirmation, single-marque ownership chain, unmolested Bertone bodyshell and complete tool roll.
 Watch items over the horizon: whether the current USD $135,000 top print for a refurbished P300 is exceeded by a matching-numbers unmolested P300 in the next 24–36 months, and whether the P111 US-market subseries settles into its own distinct US-market collector band relative to European P250s.

 Recommended